-A panel is one of the essential raw materials used in producing printed circuit board.
+A panel is one of the essential raw materials used in producing printed circuit boards.
 The size of the panel used is necessary when calculating the overall cost of a PCB.
 Boards that take up a less panel area will cost less.
 Also, those that use panels that fit better will be less costly.

 5.4 The Quantity of Pieces Produced

 The quantity of the pieces required is critical because it determines the method of production to be used.
 Mass production of PCBs requires the use of efficient and automated processes that reduce the cost significantly.

 Lead time is the time it takes to manufacture a PCB.
 We can provide both regular delivery service & express service; expedited boards can be shipped out within 24-48 hours.
 You can choose a suitable service according to your schedule.

 We often try our level best to make PCB Manufacturing Cost Breakdown without compromising our quality.

 The delivery time of our factory also assured.